NYUAD-CRC/crc-docs/source/hpc/software/index.rst

 On HPC:

 1. The Operating System is CentOS 7.
 Windows / Mac software is not supported.
-2. No GUI.
-No display.
-(Although we do have a few Visualization nodes, Please refer to the section :doc:`here </hpc/system/visual_nodes>`)

 For running Jobs: Please refer to the :doc:`Jobs Management </hpc/jobs/index>` section.